Municipality of Strathfield: Geography

+Council

 Current composition and election method

 Strathfield Municipal Council is composed of seven councillors elected proportionally as one entire ward.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor and Deputy Mayor are elected bi-annually by the Councillors at the first meeting of the Council.
-The most recent election was held on 4 December 2021, and the makeup of the Council is as follows:
+All councillors are elected for a fixed four-year term of office.
+The mayor and deputy mayor are elected bi-annually by the councillors at the first meeting of the council.
+The most recent election was held on 14 September 2024, and the makeup of the council is as follows:

-The current Council, elected in 2021, in order of election, is:
+The current Council, elected in 2024, in order of election, is: